onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Going through public lie detection is purification in the eyes of others

+from AI:
+    "Gnostic" refers to possessing or relating to special, mystical, or esoteric knowledge, particularly spiritual insight deemed necessary for salvation, rather than just intellectual understanding.
+It stems from the Greek word gnosis (knowledge) and often implies direct, personal experience of the divine.

 Its incredible how much we vote for one side just because we dislike the other side even more - that’s an absurd situation for an intelligent civilization to put itself if